jfrog/jfrog-vscode-extension/README.md

 ## Connecting VS Code to Your JFrog Environment

-### Set Up a FREE JFrog Environment in the Cloud
 <details>
-<summary>Run one of the following commands in your terminal.</summary>
+<summary>If you don't have a JFrog Platform instance, create a free instance in the cloud by running one of the following commands in your terminal.</summary>

 **MacOS and Linux using cUrl**